swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-18-setup-label-studio.md

 Label Studio will start on <http://localhost:8080>.
 Open the URL in your browser and sign up for an account.

+!!! note

+    The account creation is completely offline and local.
+It is not related to any service or enterprise offer from Label Studio.
+This is only done once to create an ID locally.

 ### Create a New Project